 The Seizansō (西山荘) is located in Hitachiōta in Ibaraki Prefecture, about twenty kilometres north of the prefectural capital Mito.
 When the legendary second daimyō of Mito, Tokugawa Mitsukuni retired from his active duties as vice-shōgun in the winter of 1690, handing over the administration of the domain to his nephew Tsunaeda, the emperor conferred the title of "provisional vice-councillor of state" (権中納言 gon-chūnagon), also called kōmon, on him.
 Henceforward, Mitsukuni was known under the respectful sobriquet of "Mito Kōmon" (水戸黄門).

-Mito Kōmon died on December 6, 1700 in his bedroom at the Seizansō.
-In 1817, the house was completely destroyed by a wildfire and rebuilt by the eighth Mito daimyō, Tokugawa Narinobu (1797-1829), two years later, though on a smaller scale.
+Mito Kōmon died on December 6, 1700, in his bedroom at the Seizansō.
+In 1817, the house was destroyed by wildfire and rebuilt by the eighth Mito daimyō, Tokugawa Narinobu (1797-1829), two years later, though on a smaller scale.
 In 1974, the Seizansō was designated a Historical Site of Ibaraki Prefecture.
 It is now under the supervision of the Tokugawa Foundation.

 Access and admission:

 By train: 50 minutes from Mito by JR Suigun Line to JR Hitachiōta Station, then by bus (bound for Jogu Tashiro), a 5-minute walk from Seizansō bus stop.

 Admission: 800 JPY (adults), 600 JPY (children); open daily 09:00-16:00 (last entry at 15:30) except Monday (unless it is a public holiday).